Students

-I work with individual students providing a holistic approach to help with skills and strategies such as:
+I provide students with a holistic and individualized approach to help with skills such as:

 -